wagtail/wagtail/docs/extending/rich_text_internals.rst

 There is a standard set of recognised feature identifiers as listed under :ref:`rich_text_features`, but this is not a definitive list; feature identifiers are only defined by convention, and it is up to each editor widget to determine which features it will recognise, and adapt its behaviour accordingly.
 Individual editor widgets might implement fewer or more features than the default set, either as built-in functionality or through a plugin mechanism if the editor widget has one.

-For example, a third-party Wagtail extension might introduce ``table`` as a new rich text feature, and provide implementations for the Draftail and Hallo editors (which both provide a plugin mechanism).
+For example, a third-party Wagtail extension might introduce ``table`` as a new rich text feature, and provide implementations for the Draftail editor (which provides a plugin mechanism).
 In this case, the third-party extension will not be aware of your custom editor widget, and so the widget will not know how to handle the ``table`` feature identifier.
 Editor widgets should silently ignore any feature identifiers that they do not recognise.

 The ``default_features`` attribute of the feature registry is a list of feature identifiers to be used whenever an explicit feature list has not been given in ``RichTextField`` / ``RichTextBlock`` or ``WAGTAILADMIN_RICH_TEXT_EDITORS``.
 This list can be modified within the ``register_rich_text_features`` hook to make new features enabled by default, and retrieved by calling ``get_default_features()``.